Dec 27, 2012

-Given the inclination of backyard chicken keepers to add chickens to their existing flocks, also known as "chicken math," it is extremely important that proper quarantine procedures are followed when bringing new flock members home.
-Failure to quarantine new flock members can result in the devastation of an entire flock.
+Given the inclination of backyard chicken keepers to add chickens to their existing flocks, also known as “chicken math,” it is extremely important that proper quarantine procedures are followed when bringing new flock members home.
+Failure to quarantine new flock members can- and often does- result in the death of an entire flock.
+This flock was lost due to improper quarantine procedures when new chickens were brought into the backyard.

 November 9: Melissa bought 3, six month old, healthy-looking, Cinnamon Queen chickens from a breeder through Craigslist.
 Unknowingly, she did not properly quarantine the new chickens from her existing flock of 42 chickens. (they were in a crate near her flock)